Ketamine-Assisted Psychotherapy (KAP)

 My approach blends trauma-informed care, parts work, nervous system regulation, and depth psychology so that breakthroughs are not just profound—but sustainable.
 KAP in my practice is about reconnection: to your inner knowing, your body, your truth, and your future.
 It is not about escaping your life, but about meeting it with greater clarity, compassion, and agency.

-Ketamine-Assisted Psychotherapy begins with a virtual evaluation through Journey Clinical’s medical team, who review your medical and psychiatric history, provide education, and determine whether you’re an appropriate candidate for treatment.
-If approved, they create a personalized prescription and monitoring plan, prescribe sublingual ketamine lozenges, and ship a small supply to your home for your first sessions.
+Ketamine-Assisted Psychotherapy begins with a virtual evaluation through a medical team, who review your medical and psychiatric history, provide education, and determine whether you’re an appropriate candidate for treatment.
+If approved, they create a personalized prescription and monitoring plan, prescribe sublingual ketamine lozenges, and a Brain Box, which includes your blood pressure cuff, a journal and eye mask.
 You’ll receive guidance on how to take your vitals and safely self-administer the medication prior to beginning our work together.

 Once medication is received, we begin preparation sessions to clarify intentions and ensure you feel grounded and supported.
-Dosing sessions (1–2 hours) take place either in my office or via telehealth, where you’ll recline comfortably with an eye mask and music while I remain present throughout the experience.
+Dosing sessions (2 hours) take place either in my office or via telehealth, where you’ll recline comfortably with an eye mask and music while I remain present throughout the experience.
 Afterward, we engage in integration sessions to process insights and apply them to your life.
-Journey Clinical continues to provide medical follow-ups and prescription management as part of your ongoing treatment plan.
+Better U continues to provide medical follow-ups and prescription management as part of your ongoing treatment plan.

 This initial consultation offers dedicated time to review the KAP informed consent in detail, discuss potential benefits and risks, and answer any questions about the process.
 It also provides an opportunity to explore your current symptoms, treatment history, and goals to determine whether Ketamine-Assisted Psychotherapy aligns with your clinical needs and readiness.

-If KAP appears to be an appropriate fit, a referral will be submitted to Journey Clinical to initiate the required medical evaluation and screening process, ensuring that all medical considerations are carefully assessed before treatment begins.
+If KAP appears to be an appropriate fit, a referral will be submitted to Better U to initiate the required medical evaluation and screening process, ensuring that all medical considerations are carefully assessed before treatment begins.

-An initial virtual evaluation is scheduled with a clinician from the Journey Clinical medical team.
+An initial virtual evaluation is scheduled with a clinician from the Better U medical team.
 During this appointment, your medical and psychiatric history is reviewed, education about the treatment is provided, and eligibility for KAP is determined.

 If approved, the medical team develops a personalized prescription and outcome monitoring plan.
 A limited supply of sublingual ketamine lozenges—typically enough for the first two KAP sessions—is mailed to your home.
 You will also receive instruction on monitoring your vitals and safely self-administering the medication prior to beginning dosing sessions.